More (soundtrack): Release and reception

 More reached number 9 in the UK and, upon re-release in 1973, number 153 in the US.
 This was the last of three Pink Floyd albums to be released in the United States by the Tower Records division of Capitol Records.
 "The Nile Song" was released as a single in France, Japan and New Zealand around the same time.
 The track, along with "Cirrus Minor" appeared on the 1971 compilation Relics.

 A 1973 US reissue was released on Harvest Records.
 It was certified gold in the US on 11 March 1994.
 The album was reissued on CD in 1985, with a digitally remastered version following in 1995.
 In 2016, it was reissued on Pink Floyd Records.

 More received mixed reviews from critics.
 Record Song Book said the album was "always extremely interesting ... quite weird in parts too".
 The Daily Telegraph was favourable, describing it as starting to "define experimental instrumental identity."
 MusicHound and Rolling Stone were less positive with the former giving the album a rating of one out of five and the latter calling it a "dull film soundtrack".

 Legacy

 Richie Unterberger of AllMusic gives a mixed overview, saying key tracks such as "Green Is The Colour" and "Cymbaline" developed into stronger pieces when played live.

 Track listing

-All lead vocals by David Gilmour.
+All tracks written by Pink Floyd (Roger Waters, Richard Wright, Nick Mason and David Gilmour) and sung by Gilmour, except where noted.